Sharlottes/react-app/README.md

 ## Features

-there are verious of way to get counts.
+there are various of way to get counts.

 * screen self-tap (free)
 * auto-tap (1000c~)